swkkd/gowebapi/docs/StreamSetApi.md

 [[Back to top]](#) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to Model list]](../README.md#documentation-for-models) [[Back to README]](../README.md)

 # **StreamSetGetEndAdHoc**
-> ItemsStreamValues StreamSetGetEndAdHoc(ctx, webId, optional)
+> ItemsStreamValues StreamSetGetEndAdHoc(a.client.ctx, webId, optional)
 Returns End Of Stream values for attributes of the specified streams

 Any time series value in the response that contains an 'Errors' property indicates PI Web API encountered a handled error during the transfer of the response stream.